 Financial Aid

-The FIT strives to offer affordable education to its students.
 State residents of New York will, of course, pay lower tuition costs than out of state students.
 However, the Financial Aid Office is adept at assisting students in managing the cost of post-secondary education.
-By filling out a FAFSA (Free Application for Federal Student Aid), the government can evaluate the cost of attendance at FIT and a student’s Expected Family Contribution.
+By filling out a FAFSA (Free Application for Federal Student Aid), the government can evaluate the cost of attendance and a student’s Expected Family Contribution.
 These values will let the Office of Financial Aid tell you exactly how much financial assistance the government will provide.
 Student loans and other scholarships can also be applied to tuition.
-The Office of Financial Aid at FIT has a wealth of information that can make college affordable for any student.
+The Office of Financial Aid has a wealth of information that can make college affordable for any student.

 Student Financial Aid Details

-The Fashion Institute of Technology’s website boasts “our campus is Manhattan.”
-This is the perfect way to understand the unique opportunities offered at FIT.
+The school’s website boasts “our campus is Manhattan.”
 Because the campus lies in the heart of New York City, students are surrounded constantly by a wealth of opportunities and resources that can help them on their career journeys.
-With fashion expos, art galleries, live theater, unlimited shopping, and more, students at FIT find themselves transplanted directly into the center of the American fashion scene.
-No other school can beat the location of FIT.
+With fashion expos, art galleries, live theater, unlimited shopping, and more, students find themselves transplanted directly into the center of the American fashion scene.
+No other school can beat the location.

 Alumni